BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 9 (R-S)

 Gyukumen Koushu from SaiyukiYaone from SaiyukiLirin from Saiyuki

 Saiyuki is based on the Chinese legendary story Xiyouji, which is best known over here as Journey to the West (see also: Dragonball), in which the priest Sanzo Genjo and his three companions have to make a perilous journey from China to India in search of sacred scriptures.
 This version adds quite a few of its own twists.
 This Sanzo is revered, but also not very devout, and has a sharp tongue, a few earthly vices and some powerful weapons at his disposal.
 The three companions are the childlike but powerful monkey king Son Goku, the rough-edged ladies' kappa (water sprite) Sha Gojyo, and the gentle and caring demon Cho Hakkai.
-I might add that all four of them are different flavours of bishounen/biseinen, which has attracted a lot of female fans to a series targeted to lads.
+I might add that all four of them are different flavours of bishounen/biseinen, which has given this show a large female following.
 While members of the group are occasionally at each other's throats, they actually do care about each other and the task at hand.
 At one time, humans and youkai (demons) lived together harmoniously, but rogue forces in demonkind are stirring things up, and this four frequently work hard together battling and sealing (read: destroying) the stirred youkai.
 Because of this, their reputation precedes them and there are lots of enemies lurking in every corner.
 The most prominent is Gyukumen Koushu, who is the concubine of the legendary demon Gyumaoh.
 She has sealed his wife Rasetsunyo with a binding spell and is seeking to revive Gyumaoh and become his wife.
 To that end, she sends out Gyumaoh and Rasetsunyo's son Kougaiji and three of his companions to assassinate the Sanzo party.
 They include Yaone, a kind of bashful young woman he diverted from becoming another demon's concubine and put to work for him as an apothecary, and Kougaiji's comically bouncy half-sister (and Gyukumen's daughter) Lirin, who is very much like a certain Goku we all know (the third, by the way, is Gojyo's older half-brother Dokugakuji).
 Since Kougaiji really just wants to unseal his mother and sees no real reason to kill our heroes after all, the two teams wind up changing from enemies to friends of a grudging sort before too long.

 One-Off/Minor Characters: unnamed youkai; Houmei; Spider Woman (top row)